kraudy/ibmi_os/README.md

 We know that the IBM I allocates resources for a program in a job, but how does it allocates the resources for the job itself?
 That's where the **subsystems** come into play.

 A subsystem is similar to a job in the sense that it is an abstraction of the system resources (hence the name sub-system, like a part of the full system), but instead of its resources being used to **activate** programs, it is used to spawn jobs, which in turn will activate programs to be executed.

-## Explaining Objects

-On the IBM I, everything is an **Object**, which you can view as *something* to *operate on*.
-Technically, an **object** is an instance of an abstract data type and the system instructions exist to create, manipulate, examine and delete each of these system object types.
-The data type of the object defines what type of operations can be performed on it.

-> This idea is similar to typed pointers in a programming language like C: `int *i = 0` => This means that at some address the machine will store a series of bits that will be interpreted in the context of the abstract data type **int**.

-Here is an interesting point to note: When a command that modifies an object is executed, it actually performs a series of high-level microcode instructions that modify the object attributes or composition.
-This means, that the high-level instruction set is intended to perform operations directly on these abstractions called **objects** instead of directly doing register/memory operations like the low-level instruction set.

-What gives?
-Well, objects can be: programs, jobs, tables, cursors, data queues, memory spaces, etc. The memory space is the only object that can be manipulated at the byte level by instructions like the legendary ***MOVE*** operation.

-> A job or process has a ***Process Control Space*** object that contains its state and is usually asiciated to a ***User Profile*** object when you log on the system.

-To address these objects, the system uses different types of pointers: system pointers, space pointers, data pointers, instruction pointers, etc.

-> As you may see, IBM took the idea of abstract data type like int, float, char, etc to a whole new level.

-Pointers address objects but they use a ***context object*** to resolve names which allow logical object substitution (which are zero cost movements).
-The same object name can reffer to different object in different context.
-When an object is addressed, the system examines the ***Name Resulition List (NRL)*** which is basically a list of pointers to various ***context objects***

-Now, a ***context object*** is the object **Library** and the ***Name Resulition List (NRL)*** is the **Library list** of the job which has a list of libraries where objects will be searched.
-This will make more sense later.

-> Extra: Since everything is an object on the IBM I, you can have security at the object level.
-Which means that the pointer addressing the object is first checked to be autorized or rejected to perform the operations.
-That is really nice.

-## IBM I Object system, not File system

-As you may see, the whole idea of the object architecture is the use of data and description of that data (meta-data) that defines how it can be interacted with and manipulated.
-In this way, the IBM I has no need of a traditional file system

-To really understand the IBM I object hierarchies (e.g: The file system, not quite though) we mostly need to know about **Libraries** and **Source PF(Physical File)** which are not the same as a **PF(Physical File)**.
-Stay with me.
-I'll explain.

-A Physical File is the IBM I native version of an SQL table, intended for storing data to be processed.
-A Source PF is a kind of table used to store the source of other objects to be compiled o created.

-A Source PF is a *multi-member* table.
-What does this mean?
-For a SQL table you usually define the columns with their data type, this defines a register and thus the whole table.
-A *multi-member* Source PF table can have more than one register definition (it can be the same definition multiple times).
-Each member or definition stores the source code of a program, table or any other object source.
-This is a weird concept that does not exist in any other operating system, so don't get too hung up on it if you can't grasp it right now.

-Every object **seen** by the system is allocated in a **library** (a library is similar to a folder), it is an object used to store all other kinds of objects (except another library).
-A library can have compiled programs (**PGM**, **MODULE**, **SRVPGM**, etc), tables (**FILE: PF-DTA**, **FILE: PF-SRC**, **FILE: DSPF**, etc) and other things.

-At this point, you should have the background necessary to tackle the IBM i.

 ## Getting the tools